Thank you for filling out Brevard College’s Music Audition Application!

 Music major awards are larger than non-major awards, and both come with specific ensemble participation requirements.
 Award amounts are determined by the strength of your audition, departmental need, and other factors.
 All students are encouraged to interview for Brevard College Scholarship Day as well.
 If a music scholarship is awarded, that scholarship will both replace and increase any other awards made by Brevard College, including academic or leadership scholarships.

-Residents of Transylvania, Henderson, Buncombe, Madison, Mitchell, and Yancey counties qualify for a Half-Tuition Scholarship.
+Residents of Buncombe, Haywood, Henderson, Jackson, Madison, Mitchell, Transylvania, and Yancey counties qualify for a Half-Tuition Scholarship.
 These students can still compete for academic, leadership, and talent awards; however, these merit scholarships cannot be combined with the Half-Tuition Scholarship.
 Once merit scholarships are determined, students can elect the higher of the two award packages.